Research Report

 SaaS spend is surging by any measure

-Tooling individual workers with everything they need to be productive is a meaningful investment.
+Giving individual workers everything they need to be productive is a meaningful investment.
 Just consider the most basic of needs from IT (collaboration, video conferencing, messaging), HR (resource management), security (SSO, networking, endpoint) and finance (payroll, expense management) - all this before any specific departmental SaaS tools are even included.

 Spend on SaaS per employee is now a bigger contribution than healthcare.

-This increase in SaaS spend per employee is incredibly sharp - up 10% from 2023 and 37% from two years ago - and is down to:
+This increase in SaaS spend per employee - up by 3.5% from mid-2024, 10% from 2023 and 37% from two years ago - is caused by:

-3. Widespread headcount cuts combined with inflexible SaaS contracts that won't accommodate fewer users
+3. Widespread headcount cuts combined with inflexible SaaS contracts that won't accommodate fewer users.

-Meanwhile those vendors who do charge per user (54% in fact) are very unlikely to offer meaningful discounts outside renewal times, or without restarting a contract term - an unattractive offer for a business making headcount cuts.
+Meanwhile those vendors who do charge per user (46% in fact) are very unlikely to offer meaningful discounts outside renewal times, or without restarting a contract term - an unattractive offer for a business making headcount cuts.

 The SaaS Inflation factor